Master of Arts in Clinical Mental Health Counseling (MCMHC)

 Online Master’s in Mental Health Counseling Degree

-Calvin Theological Seminary is pleased to offer students on-campus, online, and hybrid course delivery options for the MA in CMHC degree program.
+Calvin Theological Seminary is pleased to offer students on-campus and synchronous online course delivery options for the MA in CMHC degree program.

 Calvin Theological Seminary offers engagement with the ideas of the Reformed tradition, whether or not students are already familiar with this tradition of Christianity.
 Students learn from each other through their varying Christian backgrounds and perspectives.